evelynforkhands/medical-AI/README.md

-# Reddit Posts Related to Medical AI
+# A Parser for Reddit Posts Related to Medical AI

 This repository contains code for a university project, aimed at uncovering people's outlook on medical AI.